 - A PDU Session provides unicast, broadcast and multicast communication for a DNN associated to a 5G VN group.
 The PSA UPF determines whether the communication is for unicast, broadcast or multicast based on the destination address of the received data, and performs unicast, broadcast or multicast communication handling.

+- During the PDU Session Establishment procedure, the SMF retrieves SM subscription data related to 5GLAN type service from the UDM as part of the UE subscription data for the DNN.

+-